Working for a Nuclear Free City: In other media

 In 2009, Spoke Film's director Gary Holder used the song "England" in a launch film for the Jaguar X-Type: X409.

 In 2009 the band produced another commissioned track for the PlayStation 3 game inFamous, and was used in the Power Trip trailer for the game.
 The track, entitled "Silent Melody", was available for download on iTunes on May 21, 2009.

-The song "Dead Fingers Talking" was featured in Pilot of the AMC Original Series Breaking Bad.